 Section III: Faculty Issues

-Chapter 11: Implementation of Blended Learning for the Improvement of Student Learning –Jeanette E. Riley, Catherine Gardner, Sarah Cosgrove, Neil Olitsky, Caitlin O’Neil, Chan Du
+Chapter 11: Implementation of Blended Learning for the Improvement of Student Learning –Jeannette E. Riley, Catherine Gardner, Sarah Cosgrove, Neal Olitsky, Caitlin O’Neil, Chan Du

 Chapter 12: The Impact of Instructional Development and Training for Blended Teaching on Course Effectiveness –Tanya M. Joosten, Dylan Barth, Lindsey Harness, Nicole L. Weber